 To investigate it, we have classically generated samples (here 10,000 events) to be loaded into the quantum state.
 In particular, we have used two methods: qGAN [10] and an exact loading [33], respectively.
 Both approaches will be outlined and compared in the following.
-In this Section, we focus on the simple case of $e^+e^- \rightarrow q\bar{q}$ in QED which amounts to integrate $\int{-1}^{+1} dx (1 + x^2)$, meaning that the distribution to be loaded is $1 + x^2$.
+In this Section, we focus on the simple case of $e^+e^- \rightarrow q\bar{q}$ in QED which amounts to integrate $\int{-1}^{+1} dx (1 + x^2)$ , meaning that the distribution to be loaded is $1 + x^2$ .

 We discuss first the qGAN method for our application.
-A Generative Adversarial Network (GAN), in its classical form, is characterised by the interplay of a generative network and a discriminative network to learn the probability distribution underlying the training data [51].
+A Generative Adversarial Network (GAN) [51], in its classical form, is characterised by the interplay of a generative network and a discriminative network to learn the probability distribution underlying the training data [52].
 A qGAN has a similar structure, but the generator is a parametrised quantum circuit (PQC) instead of a classical neural network.
-This way the generator is trained to load a quantum state, approximating the discretised version of the target distribution.
+This way the generator is trained to load a quantum state, approximating the discretized version of the target distribution.
 As a consequence, this algorithm belongs to the general class of quantum variational algorithms, namely hybrid algorithms that rely on a continuous interaction between a quantum computer and a classical computer.
 An initial PQC is defined (called ansatz) and then using a classical optimiser this circuit is trained iteratively.
 The update of the parameters is driven by the evolution of the related loss function.
-There are no general prescriptions about the structure of the variational quantum circuits.
+There are no general prescriptions about the structure of the variational circuit, so that challenges remain, including the trainability, accuracy and efficiency of any variational quantum circuits.
 For a general overview of variational algorithms, we refer the reader to Ref.
-[52].
+[53].